 Brown Recluse Spider

-Sometimes called the Violin spider due to its violin-shaped marking on its body, due to its coloration, the Brown Recluse Spider frequently suffers identity theft, often being mistaken for other spiders.
+Sometime called the Violin spider due to its violin shaped marking on its body, due to its coloration, the Brown Recluse Spider frequently suffers identity theft, often being mistaken for other spiders.
 This spider is usually a cream color, with its abdomen being darker than the rest of its body.

 Unlike other spiders, the Brown Recluse hunts at night and finds a place to hide during the day.
 Despite backing a painful bite, the spider itself will retreat more often than not if disturbed, only biting as a last resort.
 When bites do occur, the pain is not immediately noticeable, taking about 3 – 8 hours to begin, unlike the Black Widow.
 If you believe yourself or someone else has been bitten, the best course of action is to seek medical attention immediately.
 While the bite is often not fatal to adults, the pain can be severe.